A £500 grant will allow disabled people in Soham to continue to enjoy music.

 Where did the story come from?

-The study was published in the peer-reviewed journal Environmental Science and Technology.
+The study was published in the peer-reviewed American Journal of Clinical Nutrition.

 What kind of research was this?